webpack-contrib/css-loader/README.md

 **Useful** when you use **css modules** for pre-rendering (for example SSR).
 For pre-rendering with `mini-css-extract-plugin` you should use this option instead of `style-loader!css-loader` **in the pre-rendering bundle**.
-It doesn't embed CSS but only exports the identifier mappings.
+It doesn't embed CSS; it only exports the identifier mappings.

 **webpack.config.js**